Month: February 2025

 The Titanic had everything but lifeboats

-Even at two-thirds capacity of its possible number of passengers, there were only enough lifeboats for 1178 people, leaving 1023 others stranded.
+There were only enough lifeboats for 1178 people, leaving 1023 others stranded.
 That is only if the lifeboats were fully loaded, which was definitely not the case.
 Many that could take 65 people, left with less than twenty aboard.
 Some of these fortunate passengers were extremely wealthy and influential women along with children and even first-class men.
 Most second and third-class passengers went down with the ship.

 So many fateful errors

 If it were not for the speed, the inattention to ice, the lowered bulkheads, the limited lifeboats, the missing binoculars on the watch deck, the poor-quality steel, the pop rivets, the last-minute attempt to swerve around the iceberg….
 So many ‘ifs, so many factors that coalesced to cause tragedy.
+The mysteries surrounding the Titanic are many.

 Then, apart from the ship’s construction, the speed and human factors, there was the bad luck that the only nearby ship, the Californian, turned off its telegram service and retired all staff to bed, even after sighting a flare rocket.
 ‘We thought it was a just a party,’ the captain claimed in defense.
 Words that went down in history like those of Captain Smith.
 ‘I cannot imagine any condition which would cause a ship to founder.
 Modern shipbuilding has gone beyond that.’